fjaviermb/avea/README.md

 ## Reverse engineering of the bulb

-I've used the informations given by [Marmelatze](https://github.com/Marmelatze/avea_bulb).
+I've used the informations given by [Marmelatze](https://github.com/Marmelatze/avea_bulb) as well as some reverse engineering using a `btsnoop_hci.log` file and Wireshark.

 ## Communication protocol